1980 Wyoming Cowboys football team

 The 1980 Wyoming Cowboys football team represented the University of Wyoming in the Western Athletic Conference (WAC) during the 1980 NCAA Division I-A football season.
-Led led by first-year head coach Pat Dye, the Cowboys played their home games on campus at War Memorial Stadium in Laramie, Wyoming.
-They finished the season at 6–5 (4–4 in WAC, fifth).
+Led by first-year head coach Pat Dye, the Cowboys compiled a 6-5 record (4–4 against conference opponents), and finished fifth in the WAC.
+The Cowboys played their home games on campus at War Memorial Stadium in Laramie, Wyoming.

 Dye was previously the head coach for six years at independent East Carolina.
 After his only season in Laramie, he resigned a month after the season, and was hired in early January at Auburn in the Southeastern Conference.